Serving · U.S. Senate · Ohio

 Biographical narrative

-Bernie Moreno is an American politician and businessman currently serving as the senior United States senator from Ohio.
-A member of the Republican Party, he began his Senate term on January 3, 2025, after winning the election against Democratic incumbent Sherrod Brown in 2024.
-Moreno is notable for being the first Hispanic American senator from Ohio and one of the first Colombian American senators in the United States.
+Bernie Moreno is an American politician and businessman currently serving as a United States Senator from Ohio.
+A member of the Republican Party, he has been in office since January 3, 2025.
+Moreno is notable for being the first Hispanic American senator from Ohio and one of the first two Colombian American U.S. senators.
+He has a background in business, particularly in the automotive and technology sectors, and has been involved in various civic initiatives throughout his career.

 Early life and career